 MOST PROBLEMS OCCUR IN THE SPACE BETWEEN SYSTEMS.

 You need information and analytics to run your business.
 You run into problems when this information isn’t accessible or all in one place.
 On our iPhones and mobile devices, we buy apps that work together all the time: Slack, Zapier, Trello, Asana, and all of these other platforms have ways of connecting to each other to pass data.
 It's not so easy with the association application stack.

 Some of this data may flow through the transactional interfaces that associations use, but there are not very many data interfaces that make your job easier.
-So, integration needs stretch far beyond just single sign-on and transactional processes.
+So, integration needs span far beyond just single sign-on and transactional processes.